nzsoori/StockPrice/README.md

 Implement a solution in Java.
 Prove it works by creating unit tests that test the possible scenarios that the numbers could present.

-All code was developed using the IntelliJ IDEA
+All code was developed using the IntelliJ IDEA tested code coverage

+Output:
+returns 6 (buy at $5 sell at $11)
+Max profit earned is 6$